anirbanghoshsbi/Project_01/Notes.md

 3. Training the model to solve the issue.

 Note : Code up in Tensorflow so that it can be deployed , on the Internet.

+Date : 26/09/2018
+Solved part of the puzzle , stuck with the warping function.
+I simply am not getting it.
+It is so stressful , long hours no results.
+I donot even know where to ?!?